Skip to main content

 Wet Cough

-• The common cold: A wet cough with a runny nose, sneezing, watery eyes, low-grade fever (below 101.5°F), and postnasal drip (mucus running down the back of the throat).
+A cold is typically defined by a wet cough with a runny nose, sneezing, watery eyes, and postnasal drip (mucus running down the back of the throat).1

-• Cause: Any of more than 200 contagious viruses; most common is rhinovirus with more than 100 distinct types!
-Rhinoviruses thrive at 91°F, which is the same temperature as the inside of the nose.1
+• Cause: Any of more than 200 contagious viruses; most common is rhinovirus with more than 100 distinct types!1

 • Duration: Symptoms can last from 2 to 14 days, but most people recover within 10 days.2

-• Treatment: Expectorants, such as guaifenesin, can help you "cough up" or expectorate the mucus.
+• Treatment: Cough medicines like Robitussin contain effective active ingredients to help manage your symptoms.
+Expectorants, such as guaifenesin, can help you "cough up" or expectorate the mucus.
 Antitussives, such as dextromethorphan, can be used to treat your cough.
-Important note: Because colds are caused by viruses, antibiotics (which kill bacteria but not viruses) will not cure colds.3
+Important note: Because colds are caused by viruses, antibiotics (which kill bacteria but not viruses) will not cure colds.2

 Dry Cough

-• Cause: Inflammation and a narrowing of the airways.
-Not contagious.
+• Cause: Inflammation and a swelling or narrowing of the airways due to an immune response.
+Not contagious.54

 • Duration: Can develop at any age and can be life-threatening if not properly treated.